 Meet the executive committee

-David Pannell (Chair) is a furniture designer and maker based in Franklin, Tasmania.
+David Pannell (deputy chair) is a furniture designer and maker based in Franklin, Tasmania.
 His work aims for ‘lightness’ and for forms that recede into the background.

 Linda Fredheim (treasurer) was one of the founding members of the furniture designers association.
-She has been a designer maker for the past 25 years and has taught at the UTAS School of Art in Hobart.
+She has been a designer maker for the past 30 years and has taught at the UTAS School of Art in Hobart and Sturt School for wood

 Christine Hannan works in the mediums of glass, printmaking and painting from her home studio in Hobart Her work is informed by artistic processes that allow these materials to be combined.